Avin008/Saiyan-UI/README.md

  This is my Component Library, you can use the components of this library to make sites quickly.

-### Please read these points by which you can easily understand the file structure of this repo.
+## Please read these points by which you can easily understand the file structure of this repo.

- - Components folder contains all repeated code which I used in all my HTML pages.
+ - Components folder contains all my html and css code which I used in all my HTML pages.
  - Inside Component folder you will find all my 12 components.
  - index.html and styles.css is used for landing page.